- Campus Life

 Health sciences programs have additional accreditation by the Commission on Collegiate Nursing Education (CCNE), the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), and the Commission on Accreditation in Physical Therapy Education (CAPTE) of the American Physical Therapy Association.

-The education preparation programs are approved by the Massachusetts Department of Education for State Licensure eligibility.
+The education preparation programs are approved by the Department of Elementary and Secondary Education.

 The United States Veterans Administration approves American International College programs for veterans.